 The director of IT began looking at local providers, of which Pulsant was one.
 The main requirements for the company included finding one supplier that had the right facilities in the locations needed.

 “Initially the microelectronics business made use of our Newbridge facility in Edinburgh, ” explained Chris Shields, regional sales director at Pulsant.
-“However, as the company was moving its entire IT infrastructure off premise and into our facility, we decided that our tier 3 datacentre in South Gyle, a few miles away, would be better suited. ”
+“However, as the company was moving its entire IT infrastructure off premise and into our facility, we decided that our secure data centre in South Gyle, a few miles away, would be better suited. ”

 South Gyle features over 30 telecommunications carriers, making it one of the most connected commercial sites outside of the M25.
 The facility is also focused on sustainability, with a PUE rating of 1.2 and features blended evaporative and fresh air cooling technologies to maximise efficient and minimise its carbon footprint.